Jean "Binta" Breeze: Personal life

 Born Jean Lumsden, she married Brian Breese in 1974 (adapting his surname to Breeze) and the couple had a son, before the marriage ended in 1978.
 Her son Gareth became a West Indies cricketer.
 She also had two daughters, Imega and Caribe.
 She married Simon Feathestone in 1998.

 Explaining her nickname, Breeze said in a 2009 interview:

 In the seventies in Jamaica when we were all beginning to chant in Kingston, we all chose African names.
 I told my friends: "I want one that I can spell and pronounce!"
 One day a friend of mine, who is a famous comedian now, called Blakka, came to me and told me he found a name suited for me: Binta.
 When I asked him what it meant, he replied: "Close to the heart."
 Now when I came to England, I met some Irish people and they told me in Ireland bint means "young girl" or "prostitute".
 Then I went to South-Africa and one of the tribal people over there told me in their culture a binta was a kind of a bag to travel with.
 In West-Africa binta is a popular name derived from Arabic and meaning "daughter of", so these days I say I'm Jean, daughter of the breeze!

 Breeze died on 4 August 2021 of chronic obstructive pulmonary disease at her home in Sandy Bay, Jamaica.
 Michael Rosen, who had appeared along with Breeze at the Ledbury Poetry Festival, paid tribute to her by saying: "Her poetry and performance was an announcement about womanhood, ethnicity, colour, nationhood and in particular Jamaica."
-Carolyn Cooper wrote:
+Carolyn Cooper wrote in The Jamaica Gleaner:

 Breeze has left a legacy of poems, short stories, scripts for theatre and film as well as numerous recordings of her vibrant performances that will, indeed, endure.
 Her exceptional body of work confirms her place as a major figure in Caribbean literature.
 From the sturdy roots of dub poetry, Breeze branched out into other literary genres.
 But she never forgot the power of performance that is such a fundamental element of dub poetry.

+Actress Doña Croll was Breeze's distant cousin.